On energy and its positivity in spacetimes with an expanding flat de Sitter background

 Extensions of the positive energy theorem exist for other asymptotic geometries.
 In the case $\Lambda < 0$, corresponding to asymptotically hyperbolic manifolds, the notion of energy was introduced by Wang \cite{Wang01} and further developed by Chruściel and Herzlich \cite{ChruscielHerzlich03}.
 The Riemannian positive mass theorem in this setting was proven under the assumption that the manifold is spin in \cite{Wang01, ChruscielHerzlich03}.
 The positivity of the energy in the hyperboloidal, non-spin case has been established by Sakovich (see \cite{sakovich2021} and references therein).

 When $\Lambda>0$, the situation becomes more delicate.
 A Positive Energy Theorem in this setting has been established by Borghini and Mazzieri \cite{BorghiniMazzieri2018, BorghiniMazzieri2020} for compact static metrics.
+See also \cite{AgostinianiBorghiniMazzieri2026} for recent developments on mass-type invariants in the presence of a positive cosmological constant.
 We also note the connection with rigidity and the Min--Oo conjecture (see \cite{BrendleMarquesNeves}, where it was shown to be false).
-In contrast with \cite{BorghiniMazzieri2018, BorghiniMazzieri2020}, our focus is on umbilic initial data sets, which are not static.
+In contrast with \cite{BorghiniMazzieri2018, BorghiniMazzieri2020, AgostinianiBorghiniMazzieri2026}, our focus is on initial data sets which expand, and hence are not static.

-The question we want to address is how to describe isolated gravitational systems within an expanding universe.
-Observational evidence of the accelerated expansion of the universe strongly supports a cosmological model with a positive cosmological constant $ \Lambda > 0$.

-To study isolated systems in this framework, we adopt a background spacetime model that reflects this expansion.
+To study isolated systems in this framework, we adopt a background spacetime model that reflects the observed expansion of the universe.
 The \textit{flat expanding de Sitter model} provides a natural choice, as it captures the large-scale behavior of a universe dominated by $\Lambda$-vacuum energy while retaining the mathematical simplicity of spatial flatness.
 Our goal is to find a definition of energy in this setting and establish a corresponding positivity result.

-Recall that the De Sitter spacetime is a maximally symmetric solution to Einstein's equations with a positive cosmological constant $ \Lambda > 0 $.
+Recall that de Sitter space is the maximally symmetric solution to Einstein's equations with a positive cosmological constant $ \Lambda > 0 $.
 It serves as a model for a universe undergoing accelerated expansion, which is supported by current observations.
-In \emph{comoving coordinates}, the metric for the de Sitter spacetime takes the form
+In \emph{comoving coordinates}, the metric for the de Sitter space takes the form